13.13 Safeguarding Disabled Children

 Discrimination of all kinds is an everyday reality in many disabled children’s and young people’s lives and such prejudice damages them both physically and emotionally.
 It is therefore imperative that stereotyped assumptions should be avoided.

-This guidance should be read together with the Surrey Safeguarding Children Partnership Procedures and other specific SSCP Practice Guidance’s.
+This guidance should be read together with the Surrey Safeguarding Children Partnership Procedures, the Family Safeguarding model information and other specific SSCP Practice Guidance.

 The term “disabled children and young people” in this context is intended as a broad and inclusive term which may include any child or young person who has a physical, sensory or learning impairment or a significant health condition.